-- Prior to the commencement of any works authorised by this consent, all contractors and subcontractors engaged in the implementation of this consent shall participate in a cultural induction delivered by Ngāti Koata or their nominated representatives.
-A record of induction attendance shall be maintained by the consent holder and made available to the Council and Te Tauihu lwi representatives upon request. - During all excavation activity, the consent holder shall ensure that a mandated cultural observer (iwi monitor) is available to oversee works.
-Iwi monitors shall determine, at their discretion, where direct monitoring is required, with the presumption that all ground disturbance activities are subject to monitoring unless otherwise advised by the iwi monitors. - 8 Unless covered by an existing Archaeological Authority, in the event of any discovery of archaeological material: - (a) the Consent Holder shall immediately: - i.
+A record of induction attendance shall be maintained by the Consent Holder and made available to the Council's Monitoring Officer and Te Tauihu Iwi representatives upon request.

+- 7. During all excavation activity, the Consent Holder shall ensure that a mandated cultural observer (iwi monitor) is available to oversee works.
+Iwi monitors shall determine, at their discretion, where direct monitoring is required, with the presumption that all ground disturbance activities are subject to monitoring unless otherwise advised by the iwi monitors. - 8.
+Unless covered by an existing Archaeological Authority, in the event of any discovery of archaeological material: - (a) the Consent Holder shall immediately: - i.
 Cease earthworks and mark off the affected area; - ii.
-Advise the Council of the discovery; and

-- iii.
-Advise Heritage New Zealand Pouhere Taonga of the discovery; - (b) If the archaeological material is determined to be kōiwi tangata (human bones) or taonga (treasured artefacts) by Heritage New Zealand Pouhere Taonga, the Consent Holder shall immediately advise the office of Te Rūnanga o Ngāti Kuia Trust, Ngāti Apa ki te Rā Tō Trust, Te Rūnanga a Rangitāne o Wairau, Ngāti Koata Trust, Te Rūnanga o Ngāti Rārua, Te Rūnanga o Toa Rangatira, Ngāti Tama ki te Waipounamu Trust, and Te Ātiawa o te Waka-ā-Māui Trust(office contact information can be obtained from the Nelson City Council and the New Zealand Police) of the discovery; and - (c) Work may recommence if Heritage New Zealand Pouhere Taonga (following consultation with rūnanga if the site is of Māori origin) provides a statement in writing to the Council that appropriate action has been undertaken in relation to the discovery. - 9 The consent holder shall work in partnership with Ngāti Koata Trust and other relevant iwi Pou Taiao to define appropriate indicators, monitoring locations, and reporting formats to integrate mātauranga Māori indicators of cultural health into the stream monitoring methods.

-The Consent Holder shall engage a suitably qualified cultural practitioner to carry out Cultural Health Index monitoring at 6 months, 12 months and 24 months from the first application of flocculant.
-Should any cultural effects arise from this monitoring that can be directly attributed to the discharge of flocculants, the applicant shall resolve and remediate the issues with the appropriate iwi authority.

-All iwi engagement and remediation works shall be carried out at the Consent Holder's expense.
+Advise the Council Monitoring Officer of the discovery; and - iii.
+Advise Heritage New Zealand Pouhere Taonga of the discovery; - (b) If the archaeological material is determined to be kōiwi tangata (human bones) or taonga (treasured artefacts) by Heritage New Zealand Pouhere Taonga, the Consent Holder shall immediately advise the office of Te Rūnanga o Ngāti Kuia Trust, Ngāti Apa ki te Rā Tō Trust, Te Rūnanga a Rangitāne o Wairau, Ngāti Koata Trust, Te Rūnanga o Ngāti Rārua, Te Rūnanga o Toa Rangatira, Ngāti Tama ki te Waipounamu Trust, and Te Ātiawa o te Waka-ā-Māui Trust(office contact information can be obtained from the Nelson City Council and the New Zealand Police) of the discovery; and - (c) Work may recommence if Heritage New Zealand Pouhere Taonga (following consultation with rūnanga if the site is of Māori origin) provides a statement in writing to the Council's Monitoring Officer that appropriate action has been undertaken in relation to the discovery. - 9.
+The Consent Holder shall work in partnership with Ngāti Koata Trust and other relevant iwi Pou Taiao to define appropriate indicators, monitoring locations, and reporting formats to integrate mātauranga Māori indicators of cultural health into the stream monitoring methods. - 10.
+The Consent Holder shall engage a suitably qualified cultural practitioner to carry out Cultural Health Index monitoring at 6 months, 12 months, and 24 months from the first application of flocculant.
+Should any cultural effects arise from this monitoring that can be directly attributed to the discharge of flocculants, the applicant shall resolve and remediate the issues with the appropriate iwi authority. - 11.
+All iwi engagement, monitoring, and remediation works shall be carried out at the Consent Holder's expense.